To the Top

 Obs:

-The inflation rate according to the CPI was 4.5 percent in February 2024, down from 5.4 percent in January.
-On a monthly basis, the CPI index increased by 0.2 percent from January to February.
-The inflation rate according to the CPIF (Consumer Price Index with fixed interest rate) was 2.5 percent February.
+The inflation rate according to the CPI was 4.1 percent in March 2024, down from 4.5 percent in February.
+On a monthly basis, the CPI index increased by 0.1 percent from February to March.
+The inflation rate according to the CPIF (Consumer Price Index with fixed interest rate) was 2.2 percent March.